EtienneCmb/tensorpac/docs/source/methods.rst

 Surrogates methods
 ~~~~~~~~~~~~~~~~~~

-The second digit refer to the method for evaluating surrogates :
+The second digit defines the method for surrogates computation :

 * 0 - No surrogates
 * 1 - Swap phase/amplitude trials (Tort, 2010)